LZDXN/HackWashU-2024/README.md

   - Best Use of MongoDB Atlas
   - Best Use of Google Cloud
 - Design

 - Future todo list

+One more input, we want to allow to user to add desired characters, and description of characters.
+So that user can have more detailed image generated to get inspired.

+-	Why this is important.

+This is important because almost everyone who has ever attempted to write a novel has at one point in time has faced a writing block when trying to describe a scene.
+Our webapp enables writers to overcome this block by using AI to depict an image that helps them imagine a particular scene.
+It is often said that perhaps one day the writers’ jobs will disappear due to the rise of AI, however we demonstrate that writers can use AI help them become better writers.

 - Build with
 - Try it out